Neenah cancer survivor gets a parade of support

 A steady flow of friends, including Neenah Mayor Dean Kauffert, honked their horns, as a sign of well wishes for Chuck Wismer.

-Chuck’s wife, Debbie Wismer says within hours of her Facebook post announcing this surprise show of support, she had 430 replies.
+Chuck’s wife, Debbie Wismer says within hours of her Facebook post announcing a surprise show of support, she had 430 replies.

 Chuck Wismer worked in the healthcare field for more than 40 years and then last year Chuck became a patient.